tenstorrent/tt-metal/docs/source/tt-metalium/tools/device_program_profiler.rst

+.. _device_program_profiler:

 Device Program Profiler
 =======================

 Overview
 --------

-Device-side performance profiling is done by annotating device-side code with timestamp markers.

-``kernel_profiler::mark_time(uint32_t timer_id)`` is the inline function for storing the execution timestamp of events and associating them with a ``timer_id``.
+Device-side performance profiling follows the same scope based profiling method that tracy uses on the host side.

+The macro ``DeviceZoneScopedN( zone_name )`` is used similar to tracy's ``ZoneScopedN`` macro to profile C++ scopes and assign them a custom name.

 How to Run